Fort Collins Hippotherapy FAQ

-No matter the diagnosis, if the impairments involve issues with strength, balance, tone, postural awareness, coordination, midline orientation, sensory integration or range of motion they can be addressed, and addressed successfully.
-Common populations seen include cerebral palsy, Down syndrome, autism-spectrum patients, Multiple Sclerosis, developmental delay, post stroke or TBI, just to name a few.
+No matter the diagnosis, if the impairments involve issues with strength, balance, tone, postural awareness, coordination, midline orientation, sensory integration, or range of motion, they can be addressed and addressed successfully.
+Our horses help those with cerebral palsy, Down syndrome, autism-spectrum patients, multiple sclerosis, developmental delay, post stroke, or TBI, just to name a few.

-There are some special considerations and contraindications but for the most part every rider’s candidacy is considered individually.
-And as with every other treatment, hippotherapy should only be undertaken following extended discussions with the rider’s medical team, including physicians, therapists and caregivers.
+There are some special considerations and contraindications to take into account, but for the most part every rider’s candidacy is considered individually.
+And as with every other PT, OT, or SLP treatment, this should only be undertaken following extended discussions with the client’s medical team, including physicians, therapists and caregivers.

 How do I get started?

-To initiate your participation in our program go to the REGISTER portion for the desired campus and follow the instructions there exactly.
-Once we’ve received it and determined you to be a candidate we will send you a full introductory packet to be filled out and signed.
-As soon as we receive that along with a copy of your of your prescription (reading ‘PT, OT or SLP’, Evaluate and Treat) and a copy of your insurance card(s), front and back, an initial visit date will be set.
-If paying up front or per visit payment can be completed online either through credit card or PayPal including FSA and HSA accounts.
+To initiate your participation in our program go to our Fort Collins registration page, and follow the instructions there exactly.
+Once we’ve received it and determined you to be a candidate, we will send you a full introductory packet to be filled out and signed.
+As soon as we receive that along with a copy of your of your prescription (reading “PT, OT, or SLP,” Evaluate and Treat) and a copy of your insurance card(s), front and back, an initial visit date will be set.
+Whether paying up front or per visit, payment can be completed online either through credit card or PayPal including FSA and HSA accounts.

 What are the fees?

-Fees break down to $135/ hour session and this covers all therapist fees and associated barn fees, etc. For insurance reimbursed riders My Heroes will receive the standard reimbursement rates depending on the payer’s plan and any subsequent balance may be the responsibility of the rider and their family.
-We do have some flexibility in this arena and strive to enroll everyone who comes our way and needs our help, whether this means working on a sliding scale based on financial need, offering reduced rates, running through third party programs such as Foothills Gateway in Larimer Co and Envision in Weld Co, etc. If you or your child is appropriate for us we will do our very best to make sure he/she gets in with us.
+Fees break down to $135 per hour session and this covers all therapist fees and associated barn fees, etc. For insurance reimbursed riders, My Heroes will receive the standard reimbursement rates depending on the payer’s plan and any subsequent balance may be the responsibility of the rider and their family.
+We do have some flexibility in this arena and strive to enroll everyone who comes our way and needs our help, whether this means working on a sliding scale based on financial need, offering reduced rates, running through third party programs such as Foothills Gateway in Larimer County and Envision in Weld County, etc. If you or your child is appropriate for us, we will do our very best to make sure he/she gets in with us.

-As alluded to above, hippotherapy is not a separate treatment strategy.
-It is billed just as any outpatient PT, OT or SLP, using traditional coding in alignment with the desired goals.
+As alluded to above,this is not a separate treatment strategy.
+It is billed just as any outpatient PT, OT, or SLP, using traditional coding in alignment with the desired goals.
 As such, your coverage in our program will depend on your insurance’s typical coverage of outpatient therapy based on your plan.
-While we do not guarantee reimbursement we will submit all claims and do everything we can to provide your insurance company with any and all records they may need.
+While we do not guarantee reimbursement, we will submit all claims and do everything we can to provide your insurance company with any and all records they may need.

-Currently, My Heroes does NOT accept Medicaid, Medicare, or any other state run insurance and though we receive regular reimbursement from all major insurance carriers are considered Out Of Network based on plans.
+Currently, My Heroes does NOT accept Medicaid, Medicare, or any other state run insurance, though we receive regular reimbursement from all major insurance carriers that are considered Out Of Network based on individual plans.

 How long does a session last?

 A session lasts one hour, and will be broken down depending on what goals are trying to be achieved.
 This could mean anywhere from ten minutes of mounted horse time to forty minutes of mounted horse time, with the remainder taking place off the horse in the form of grooming, tacking, home exercise education, or any other standard exercises or measurement gathering.
-Typically these sessions occur 1X/week and are always scheduled for the same time every week. (ie; 10am on Thursdays)
+Typically these sessions occur once per week and are always scheduled for the same time every week (e.g. 10 AM on Thursdays).

 What is the appropriate attire for myself/my child to wear?